StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 **Bug fixes**

 * Fixed issue where duplicate negative IDs in a component template leads to `lastUpdateTimstampField` missing.
 STAC-11495
-* Fix issue where kafkaToES would not log when it is dropping data.
+* Fix issue where kafkaToES would not log when it's dropping data.
 STAC-11434
 * Fixed issue where kafkaToES would not adhere to the index size boundaries when historic data is stored.
 STAC-11433
 * Upload of a new StackPack now returns more details on why an uploaded StackPack is not valid.
 STAC-11094
 * Fixed issue that caused a baseline stream to disappear if the associated stream's filter was changed.
 STAC-10872